Hanoi: Location, topography

-Hanoi is a landlocked municipality in the northern region of Vietnam, situated in Vietnam's Red River delta, nearly 90 km from the coast.
+Hanoi is a landlocked municipality in the northern region of Vietnam, situated in Vietnam's Red River Delta, nearly 90 km from the coast.
 Hanoi contains three basic kinds of terrain, which are the delta area, the midland area and the mountainous zone.
 In general, the terrain becomes gradually lower from north to south and from west to east, with the average height ranging from 5 to 20 meters above sea level.
 Hills and mountainous zones are located in the northern and western parts of the city.
-The highest peak is at Ba Vi with 1281 m, located west of the city proper.
+The highest peak is at Ba Vì with 1281 m, located west of the city proper.

+Environment

+Hanoi frequently ranks among the most polluted cities, with several days each year when it is the most air-polluted city in the world, with fine dust levels reaching dangerous thresholds for human health.
+According to the 2018 Global Air Quality Report, Hanoi's fine dust concentration was four times higher than the WHO's recommended limit (40.8 μg/m3 compared to the recommended 10 μg/m3).
+A report by Vietnam's Ministry of Natural Resources and Environment stated that Hanoi is the most air-polluted city in the country, with a high proportion of days classified as having poor, bad, or hazardous air quality.
+In addition, the rivers flowing through Hanoi (Nhuệ River, Tô Lịch River, Kim Ngưu River, Lừ River, and Sét River) and many lakes are heavily polluted, as 78% of Hanoi's wastewater is discharged directly into rivers and lakes without treatment.
+Each of these rivers receives tens of thousands of cubic meters of wastewater daily.

 Climate

-When using the Köppen climate classification, the ClimaTemps.com website ranks Hanoi as a monsoon-influenced humid subtropical climate (Köppen Cwa) with plentiful precipitation like other places in Northern Vietnam.
-The city experiences the typical climate of northern Vietnam, with four distinct seasons.
+When using the Köppen climate classification, Hanoi is categorized as having a monsoon-influenced humid subtropical climate (Köppen Cwa) with plentiful precipitation like other places in Northern Vietnam.
+The city experiences the typical climate of Northern Vietnam, with four distinct seasons.
 Summer, from May to September, is characterized by hot and humid weather with abundant rainfall, and few dry days.
 Hot, dry conditions caused by westerly winds during summer are rare.
 From October to November comprise the fall season, characterized by a decrease in temperature and precipitation, this time in the year mostly are warm and mild.
-Winters, from December to January, are characterized as being cool by the northeast monsoon, making Hanoi have a dry winter and large amount of sunshine in the first half of winter, prolong from December until middle of February.
-From the second half of winter, middle of February until the end of March, Hanoi is usually characterized with large amounts of drizzle and little sunshine due to the strong activity of the southeast monsoon blowing moisture from the sea into inland.
+Winters, from December to February, are characterized as being cool by the northeast monsoon, giving Hanoi a dry winter.
+Spring, from March until the end of April, Hanoi is usually characterized with large amounts of drizzle and little sunshine due to the strong activity of the southeast monsoon blowing moisture from the sea inland.
 The city is usually cloudy and foggy in this time, averaging only 1.5 hours of sunshine per day in February and March.
-The city has times to be influenced by cold waves from the Northeast.
+The city occasionally experiences cold waves from the Northeast originating from the Siberian High.
 Hanoi is the only capital of Southeast Asia with a subtropical climate.